 Now is the time to decide a course of action for ash trees at risk of EAB attack (within 15 miles of a known infestation).
-Landowners and managers can choose to wait and see what happens, remove declining ash trees and replace them with other species, or use preventive insecticide treatments to preserve and protect valuable and healthy ash trees.
-Spring, from mid-April to mid-May, is the best time to treat for EAB.
-Insecticides are most effective when the ash tree is actively growing, and uptake is at its peak.
+Landowners and managers can wait and see what happens, remove declining ash trees and replace them with other species, or use preventive insecticide treatments to preserve and protect valuable and healthy ash trees.
+The best time to treat for EAB is in the spring, from mid-April to mid-May.
+Insecticides are most effective when the ash tree is actively growing and uptake is at its peak.
 Tree service companies can apply insecticide trunk injections through the summer if soil moisture is available.

-See Iowa State University Extension and Outreach publication ENT57, Emerald Ash Borer Management Options, for more details about EAB treatment.
+Iowa State University Extension and Outreach has produced a publication about EAB treatments.
+For more information, download Emerald Ash Borer Management Options.

-The State of Iowa continues to evaluate the potential spread of EAB on a county-by-county basis.
+The State of Iowa continues to track the spread of EAB on a county-by-county basis.
 Before a county can be declared positive, a life stage of the insect must be collected and confirmed.
-Anyone who suspects an infested ash tree in a county not currently known to be confirmed with EAB is encouraged to contact one of the following:
+Anyone who suspects an infested ash tree in either of Iowa’s two remaining counties (Emmet and Palo Alto counties) is encouraged to contact one of the following:

 - Iowa Department of Agriculture and Land Stewardship, State Entomologist Office, 515-725-1470.